clhenrick/clhenrick.io/content/blog/2023-01-22-accessible-select-element.md

     </div>
   </fieldset>
 </form>

-Tabs are another user interface component that shares this behavior, typically using the right and left arrow keys to navigate individual tabs, while the Tab key on the keyboard is reserved for moving focus in and out of the entire tab group.

 Interestingly for checkboxes, the expected keyboard interaction pattern is to use the Tab key to move focus to each checkbox and to use the Space key to check and uncheck it: